Classics (Hybrid album)

-Classics is a greatest hits album by Hybrid.
+Classics is a greatest hits album by British electronic music group Hybrid.
 The album contains songs from Hybrid's previous studio albums and also contains a cover of "Enjoy the Silence", originally by Depeche Mode.
 The cover was a result of a fan poll, where fans could suggest songs for Hybrid to cover.
 The album was originally due for autumn 2011, but ended up being delayed until 30 July 2012.
 The album was released, both as a standard CD, as well as a 4-disc box set, which contains previously unreleased material.
 The box set was originally limited to 300 copies, however the number was increased to 500.
 The deluxe edition saw a digital download release on 7 September 2012, due to public demand.
 A 5th disc was only made available to the first 40 orders of the deluxe edition, and then later given away.